jonaprieto/specs/src/glossary.md

 Read more about agents in the [conceptual context](../architecture/conceptual-context.md).

 # Canonical serialization

 A *canonical serialization* refers to a standardized way of representing data or functions as a series of bytes that can be transmitted across a network.

+Cannonical serialization are fully discussed in [Prerequisites Primitives](../src/architecture/prerequisite-primitives.md).

 # Turing-equivalent